AlanJGG/BTN415-project-smart_home_network/README.md

 | `200 OK`        | Command executed successfully                |
 | `400 Bad Request` | Malformed request, unknown method          |
 | `404 Not Found` | Unknown device or unsupported action         |

+This typology is for improving scalability and organization by separating the device categories into different subnets, reducing broadcast domains and improving routing efficiency.